Stafford a surprise questionable on injury report

 "It's not like he's had however many starts and he feels awesome every time he goes out there.
 But he's been able to battle through that stuff and play."

-If Stafford continues his streak and plays for undefeated Detroit on Sunday against the Chiefs, it appears he'll be battling through yet another injury while continuing to play.
-Stafford is No. 21 all-time in passing yards (39,357) and No. 25 in touchdowns (243).
+If Stafford continues his streak and plays for Detroit (2-0-1) on Sunday against the Chiefs (3-0), it appears he'll be battling through yet another injury.
+Stafford is No. 21 on the NFL career list in passing yards (39,357) and No. 25 in touchdowns (243).

 Stafford is one of four players questionable for the Lions, joining cornerback Darius Slay (hamstring), wide receiver Danny Amendola (chest) and defensive lineman Da'Shawn Hand (elbow).

-Defensive tackle Mike Daniels has been ruled out after injuring his foot last week against Philadelphia.
-Slay has been very limited in practice all week, while Amendola missed Wednesday and Thursday's practice before working on a limited basis Friday.
+Defensive tackle Mike Daniels has been ruled out after injuring a foot last weekend against Philadelphia.
+Slay has been limited in practice all week, while Amendola missed Wednesday and Thursday practices before working on a limited basis Friday.

-Hand has yet to play this season after injuring his elbow in the preseason, but worked out Friday without a brace on his left arm -- a possible sign of progress.
+Hand has yet to play this season after injuring an elbow in the preseason, but he worked out Friday without a brace on his left arm -- a possible sign of progress.